dnsvault/docs/source/includes/_nodes.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the node to delete
+Id | The ID of the node to delete

 ## List all Certs